Faster Neural Network Training with Approximate Tensor Operations: Approximating Convolutions - Details

 This formulation immediately hints at the possibility to sample over the input channel dimension, similarly to sampling column-row pairs in matrices.
-We propose to approximate multi-channel convolution as a convolution of lower-rank tensors:
+We propose to approximate convolutions by sampling lower-rank tensors: